pileofwolves/finmer/Docs/content/tutorial/part1.md

 With that string ready to go, let's go back to our scene.
 Take a look again at the `TQ01_Start` node.
 The Log command that we added earlier will grab the string that we just wrote (`TQ01_NOTICE`) and print it on the game screen.
 It will look up the 'key' in all loaded string tables, and find the nice text we just wrote.
 Now, if we save the module and play it, we'll see that message printed to the screen when we hit the button.

+<CaptionedImage
+	src={require("/images/Tutorial01StringInAction.png")}
+	caption="So the wordsmithing begins!" />

-Let's get a journal going to keep track of everything that we do on this adventure of ours.
+Next, let's get a journal going to keep track of everything that we do on this adventure of ours.
 Journals are meant to help remind players about what was going on in a story if they take a break or go off and do something else.

 Create a new Journal asset.
 In the main game, journals are always named after the quest they represent, so for this tutorial, we'll call the asset `TQ01`.
 Set the Journal's summary to a nice title, something like "Hired Help", and add an entry with ID 0.
 The entry's ID is what you'll later use to tell Finmer which entry text you want to be shown.
 For the text, write something indicating that the player is interested in getting more information about the quest.
 For example: